-ARCHT 641 0 units REVIT II
+REVIT II

 Prerequisite: ARCHT 230 or ARCHT 640.
-Grading: non graded.

 This is an intermediate class second in a series of three aimed at individuals with a drafting background employed in architecture, interior design, and other related fields who wish to upgrade their skills in the area of parametric Building Information Modeling, BIM.
 Students will be instructed in the essentials of REVIT Architecture or an equivalent BIM software.
 Instruction will emphasize collaboration tools, advanced design development tools, and advanced construction document tools through developing a high-rise commercial structure project.